gabrieldemarmiesse/getting_started_open_source/README.md

 ### Step 6: Opening the pull request

 Now head to the original repository.
-Click on the tab "Pull requests", you should see a banner saying something like "You just pushed the xxx branch 2 minutes ago.
-Make a pull request?".
+Click on the tab "Pull requests", you should see a banner saying something like

+> gabrieldemarmiesse:my_pretty_branch_for_pr1 (one minute ago).
+>
+> Compare & pull request

 Click the green button and you'll be able to review the diff, add a title to your pull request and add a description.